rohitkadhe/shopify2020Challenge/README.md

 # Project Overview

 - The server application is built using node.js and PostgreSQL was used to setup the relational database.
-A ORM library (knex.js) is used to make calls from the API to the database.
+An ORM library (knex.js) is used to make calls from the API to the database.
-- Authentication is built from the ground up using the jwt and bycrypt libraries
+- Authentication is built from the ground up using the jwt token library and the bycrypt library
 - Images are securely uploaded to the Cloudinary platform and also securly deleted using the Cloudinary API

-- The client application was build using React.js and the react-semantic-ui library was used for styling components
+- The client application was build using React.js and the Semantic-UI-React library was used for styling components

 # Completed Requirements